amallen02/architect-flow-public-api-blueprint/blueprint/index.md

 icon: blueprint
 image: images/CallFlow.png
 category: 5
-summary: |
-  This Genesys Cloud Developer Blueprint provides an example of how to integrate a public API call into an Architect flow to check if any agents are available on a given queue and make routing decisions based on the outcome.
+summary: This Genesys Cloud Developer Blueprint provides an example of integrating a public API call into an Architect flow to check if any agents are available on a given queue and make routing decisions based on the outcome.
 ---

-This Genesys Cloud Developer Blueprint provides an example of how to integrate a public API call into an Architect flow to check if any agents are available on a given queue and make routing decisions based on the outcome.
+This Genesys Cloud Developer Blueprint provides an example of integrating a public API call into an Architect flow to check if any agents are available on a given queue and make routing decisions based on the outcome.

 ## Scenario

-A customer wants to design an inbound call flow in Architect that will use a data action to determine if there are any agents available on a given queue.
-If not, the caller should be transferred to a secondary queue.
-This customer is unfamiliar with such an architecture and would like to see a working example configured in their organization.
+A customer wants to design an inbound call flow in Architect that will use a data action to determine if agents are available on a given queue.
+If not, the caller is transferred to a secondary queue.
+The customer is unfamiliar with such an architecture and would like to see a working example configured in their organization.

 ## Solution